Meet the Doctor: Jacob Wright-Piekarski, MD

 Q: What is something people might not know about you?

 A: My wife and I really like to scuba dive.
 When she lived in China and Thailand, she got all her certifications, including search and rescue.
 She introduced me to it.
 We try to travel once or twice a year, and include scuba diving in our trips.
 I also play darts.
 My dad had a dartboard when I was growing up.
 My own dartboard is almost falling apart now.
-It’s nice to be with friends, open a beer, and have something to do while we’re talking and catching up.
+It’s nice to be with friends, relax and have something to do while we’re talking and catching up.

 Q: Who was your greatest influence?